-The REx-PN is a new exam being developed by CNO and BCCNP.
+The REx-PN is a new exam being developed by CNO and BCCNM.
 Candidates will not be writing the NCLEX-PN.

 How will the exam be translated into French?

-Will you be testing the exam before it is implemented?
+Will the exam be tested before it is implemented?

-We are working with Practical Nursing programs in Ontario and B.C. to pretest the exam items with student volunteers who are preparing to graduate in 2020 and 2021.
-The results will be used to determine the difficulty level for each question, which is a critical feature of a CAT exam.
-In addition, questions may be flagged that need to be revised and retested or possibly removed from the bank of questions.
-Once the new exam has been implemented in 2022, all new questions that are developed will be pretested on the REx-PN™.
+Practical Nursing programs in Ontario and British Columbia are pretesting the exam items on student volunteers who are preparing to graduate in 2020 and 2021.
+The results are being used to determine the difficulty level for each question, which is a critical feature of a CAT exam (computerized adaptive testing).
+In addition, questions are being flagged if they need to be revised and retested or possibly removed from the bank of questions.
+Once the new exam has been implemented in 2022, all new questions that are developed will be pretested on the REx-PN.